py415/egg-timer-ios/README.md

 ## Product Spec
 ### User Stories

-- [ ] User shall be able to set a timer for how they would like their egg to be cooked.
+- [X] User shall be able to set a timer for how they would like their egg to be cooked.
+- [X] User shall be able to see a visual progress bar of how long it'll take to cook the egg.

 ## App Walkthrough